-Reviews of the Seville inevitably waxed rhapsodic about how much smaller it was than a Sedan de Ville — 26.7 inches (678 mm) shorter overall and half a ton lighter — but the Seville was compact only in a relative sense.
-It was an inch and a half (38 mm) shorter than the 450SE, but more than 5 inches (132 mm) longer than a Jaguar XJ12L.
-The Seville was was heavy, too; the Nova was no lightweight to begin with, and all the structural gusseting pushed the Seville’s curb weight to nearly 4,400 lb (2,000 kg).
+Reviews of the Seville inevitably waxed rhapsodic about how much smaller it was than a Sedan de Ville — 26.7 inches (678 mm) shorter overall and half a ton lighter — but the Seville was compact only in a relative sense; it was 1.5 inches (38 mm) shorter than the 450SE, but more than 5 inches (132 mm) longer than a Jaguar XJ12L.
+The Seville was was heavy, too.
+All the structural gusseting had inflated curb weight to nearly 4,400 lb (2,000 kg).

-The Seville’s fuel-injected Oldsmobile engine produced a modest 180 net horsepower (134 kW), the same as a 1976 Mercedes 450SE.
+At launch, the Seville was offered with only one powertrain: a three-speed TH375 transmission linked to the fuel-injected Oldsmobile V8.
+The latter produced a modest 180 net horsepower (134 kW), the same as a 1976 Mercedes 450SE.
 With taller gearing and about 200 pounds (91 kg) more weight than the Mercedes, acceleration was leisurely; 0-60 mph (0-97 km/h) took around 13 seconds, although top speed was a respectable 110 mph (175 km/h).
 Fuel economy was slightly disappointing, averaging around 16 mpg (14.7 L/100 km), although that was no worse than a V8 Mercedes.
 (It’s worth noting that nearly half of all U.S. Mercedes sales during this period were of the smaller 240D and 300D diesels, which had glacial acceleration, but much better fuel economy.)

 The Seville’s road manners were a matter of taste.
-Reviewers were consistently impressed with its suppression of noise, vibration, and harshness; contemporary road tests found that the Seville was significantly quieter than either the Mercedes 450SE or the Rolls-Royce Silver Shadow.
+Reviewers were consistently impressed with its suppression of noise, vibration, and harshness.
+In fact, contemporary road tests found that the Seville was significantly quieter than either the Mercedes 450SE or the Rolls-Royce Silver Shadow.
 On smooth roads, the Cadillac had a pleasingly well-damped ride with little of the typical land yacht’s waft and float and was far more maneuverable than the bigger Cadillacs of its time.
-However, the Seville could not match either the grip or the solidity of the contemporary S-Class Benz.
-If pushed too hard, its belt-and-braces structure made itself known, resulting in the occasional ragged body motion.
-Car and Driver‘s Michael Jordan wondered (somewhat unfairly, we think) if Cadillac had deliberately left the Seville somewhat unpolished in hopes buyers would perceive it as more Teutonic.
-The consensus of critical opinion was that the Seville was not up to Benz standards, but it was a fine Cadillac.
+However, the Seville could not match either the grip or the solidity of the contemporary S-Class.
+If pushed too hard, the Cadillac’s belt-and-braces structure made itself known, resulting in the occasional ragged body motion.
+The consensus of critical opinion was that the Seville was not up to Mercedes standards, but it was a fine Cadillac.

 Inevitably, Chrysler and Ford hastened to develop their own “international-size” luxury cars, resulting in a host of imitators like the Granada-based Lincoln Versailles and the Plymouth Volare-based Chrysler LeBaron.